alexdotrud/inner-balance-app/README.md

 **Acceptance Criteria:**
 - A sign-up form is available with fields for username and password.
-- On successful registration, I’m redirected to the login page.
+- On successful registration, I’m redirected to the overview page.
 - An error message appears if passwords don’t match or if the username already exists.